kowalus23/Facial-Detection-Backend/README.md

 run server use(by default it's set on port:3000):

 Also be sure, that your port on front app is correct with listen() at the bottom of server.js file

+### `important!`
+Database is based on Herokus, so if you want yours, you have to add an account and update KEY + create your DB then linked with your project, otherwise it shouldn't work